-Effectively structuring a sales enablement plan necessitates prioritizing initiatives, setting lucid objectives, a roadmap, and establishing Key Performance Indicators (KPIs).
+Effectively structuring a sales enablement plan necessitates prioritizing initiatives, setting lucid objectives, a roadmap, and establishing Key Performance Indicators (KPIs) for Sales Enablement.

 - Establish a Hierarchy of Initiatives: With an array of potential sales enablement initiatives, it’s vital to create a hierarchy based on their impact and feasibility.
 Concentrate first on the actions that will directly contribute to achieving better results, and progressively tackle supplementary efforts.

-- Formulate S.M.A.R.T.
-Objectives: Define objectives that are Specific, Measurable, Achievable, Relevant, and Time-bound (S.M.A.R.T.).
+- Formulate Objectives: Define sales enablement objectives that are Specific, Measurable, Achievable, Relevant, and Time-bound (SMART).
 This ensures that your goals are well-defined and can be realistically achieved within a specified timeframe while staying aligned with the overall business strategy.